jtilly/knitroR/README.md

 knitroR
 =======

 This package allows you to call the [Knitro](http://www.ziena.com/knitro.htm) optimizer from R. This is very much work in progress.
-My goal for this package is to create an R integration of Knitro that is as simple to use as R's `optim()`.
+My goal for this package is to create an `R` integration of Knitro that is as simple to use `optim()`.

-So far I have managed to get this package to work under Linux, Mac OS, and Windows.
+At this point, this package only brings some of the functionality from Knitro to R. I have managed to get this package to work under Linux, Mac OS, and Windows.
 Installation instructions are below.

 Knitro offers a very straightforward integration for C++ (and many other languages).
 Check out the example code [here](https://www.artelys.com/tools/knitro_doc/2_userGuide/gettingStarted/startCallableLibrary.html). `knitroR` uses this C++ integration as backend and provides a wrapper using [Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html) that can be called from R. This is how it works: